 Constructing Your Personal Diet Menus

 I'll tell you how you can construct your own diet menus for free right here.
-If you would like to keep track of those meals with a free online program, visit this page:
+If you would like to keep track of those meals with a free online program, my favorite app is MyFitnessPal.

-1. When constructing your diet menus, first and foremost you need to keep the general
+1. When constructing your diet, menus, first and foremost you need to keep the general diet recommendations in mind.

-2. Now, it is time to choose your sources of protein, carbs, and fats that will make up your meals and snacks:
+2. Now, it's time to choose your sources of protein, carbs and fats that will make up your meals and snacks.

 3. Make your selections for your diet menu!
 Choose 80% of your foods from the following lists for best results: